tainacan/tainacan-wiki/dev/roles-capabilities.md

-Notice: This page describes the roles & caps structure that is currently under development and not released yet.
+?> _NOTICE_ This page describes the roles & caps structure that is currently under development and not released yet.

 # Roles and Capabilities